What’s the difference between Inventory Automation and Full Automation?

 Absolutely!
 Your business should be YOUR business.
 Our wholesale drop ship data services can integrate with your site or sales channels without impacting your existing products.
 We have resellers who make products, offer services and sell from small suppliers not in our network while letting us help them grow their catalog.

-For customers on the Standard Plan, we typically update twice per day and your pricing will be updated on the next update.
-You also have the option to run an “ondemand sync” from your inventory feeds dashboard one time per day for Standard Plan users.
-Professional & Enterprise plan customers that have optimized sync can expect much more frequent updates through out the day as well the ability to run multiple on-demand syncs.
+For customers on the Basic Plan, we typically update twice per day and your pricing will be updated on the next update.
+You also have the option to run an “on-demand sync” from your inventory feeds dashboard one time per day for Basic Plan users.
+Plus and Enterprise plan customers that have optimized sync can expect much more frequent updates through out the day as well the ability to run multiple on-demand syncs.

 The “customized” and “not customized” labels are used to denote when you have changed a title, image, description, and other data found when clicking on a individual product and selecting “customize”.